 Wisconsin counties and Indian tribes may apply to Commerce to participate in the grant program to assist homeowners and small commercial establishments with the rehabilitation or replacement of failing private sewage systems.
 Counties participate because they are responsible for the regulation of private sewage system installations.
 The program is voluntary.
-Ashland, Bayfield, Crawford, Douglas, Florence and Milwaukee Counties are the only counties not participating in 2004-05.
+Ashland, Crawford, Douglas, Florence Bayfield, Milwaukee Counties are the only counties not participating in 2006-07.
 Three counties used to participate but have withdrawn.
 The counties and the last grant cycle of participation are: Bayfield (1997-98), Crawford (2000-01) and Florence (1999-00).
+Bayfield County received approval in the summer of 2006 to resume participation in the program beginning with applications for the 2007-08 grant cycle.

 Milwaukee County does not perform private sewage system regulation functions, and the City of Franklin is the only participating governmental unit in that county.
-Indian tribes and bands are also eligible to participate in the program, and the Oneida Tribe participates.
+Indian tribes and bands are also eligible to participate in the program and the Oneida Tribe participates.
 References to "counties" in this paper, therefore, also apply to the City of Franklin in Milwaukee County and the Oneida Tribe.